jaromilfrossard/permuco4brain/README.md

 ## Documentation

-Visite <https://jaromilfrossard.github.io/permuco4brain> or check the
+Visit <https://jaromilfrossard.github.io/permuco4brain> or check the
 vignette:

 1. The